 - 4. Our time with God should consist of both prayer and supplication: telling and asking.
-What are some ways we can incorporate both telling and asking God into our everyday lives? - 5.
-After hearing today's sermon, what can we conclude the necessary "pattern" or "recipe" is that we need to apply when unwinding our human anxiety into a supernatural peace from God?
+What are some ways we can incorporate both asking and telling God into our everyday lives?
+What examples do we see in scripture of this method? - 5.
+After hearing the sermon on Philippians 4:4-9, what can we conclude the necessary "pattern" or "recipe" is that we need to apply when unwinding our human anxiety into a supernatural peace from God?